jemishGhoghari/eScooterSIM/README.md

 ```

 ## Acknowledgements
+- This project builds upon and extends the [DReyeVR](https://github.com/HARPLab/DReyeVR.git)
 - This project builds upon and extends the [CARLA simulator](https://carla.org/)
 - This repo includes some code from CARLA: Computer Vision Center (CVC) at the Universitat Autonoma de Barcelona (UAB) & Intel Corporation.
 - This repo includes some code from Hewlett-Packard Development Company, LP.
 See [nvidia.ph](Tools/Diagnostics/collectl/nvidia.ph).
 This is a modified diagnostic tool used during development.